narek-mkrtumyan/Manimations/template/README.md

 # SCENE name

-## DONE
+## WHAT IS DONE

 ### Functions
 -
-see more about each functions in their docstrings.
+see more about each function in it's docstring.

 ### Animations
 -

-## NEEDS TO BE DONE
+## WHAT NEEDS TO BE DONE

 ### Functions
 -